You Become What You Consistently Do

 - Focus on ONLY One Positive Change at a Time:

 If you break this rule, you are much more likely to fail at achieving your goal long term.
 If you try to do too much, nothing gets done.
 Implement only one ritual for a month’s time before considering adding something new.
 If we are working together, you will know this is a MASSIVE one for me.
 I work with you to determine what is something that you feel 10/10 confident that you can do at least until our next session and we build from there.
 Some of the examples that my clients are working on this week include: adding in one serving of veggies per day, replacing one takeout meal with a homemade meal per week, reaching 10k steps per day, or meditating and practicing breathing for 3 minutes per day, every day.
-Which leads me to the next important point…
+This leads me to the next important point…

 - Keep Your Rituals Small to Start:

 Start with a ritual that is 15 minutes or less.
 If you feel a strong resistance and fail at 15 minutes, shorten it to 5 or even 3 minutes per day.
 If your goal is to write a novel, your ritual is spending 3-5 minutes writing each day.
-If your goal is earn a degree, your daily ritual is your study habits.
+If your goal is to earn a degree, your daily ritual is your study habits.
 If your goal is to live a happy meaningful life, your ritual is the small positive steps forward you take every day.

 - Don’t Break the Chain: